Are Ugly Ads Something We Should Be Considering in Financial Services?

 Is it worth having a discussion with your marketing team or creative agency regarding your approach to this ugly ad trend and see if this is something that should be influencing your brand choices?
 Remembering that raw simplicity requires more skill to execute than complexity

-In an age of information overload, what truly resonates is genuine human connection.
+In an age of information overload, what truly resonates is genuine human connection, particularly in the investment and banking industry.
 People engage with quirks, inner thoughts, office politics, and humour.
 ‘Ugly Ads’ tap into this desire for authenticity, making marketing more relatable and effective.

 Should Financial Services Consider Ugly Ads?